 Hogue Modular Overmolded

 Calling the AR-15 a modular rifle is a bit of an understatement.
-It goes well beyond modular, and you are a fan of modularity, then you’ll love the Hogue Modular Overmolded grips.
+It goes well beyond modular, and if you are a fan of modularity, then you’ll love the Hogue Modular Overmolded grips.
 These grips allow you to swap back and front straps to change how the grip feels and functions.
 The backstraps include a short model as well as a model with integrated beavertail.
 The front portion offers a finger groove grip as well as a straight grip.